paulboot/docker-explained/Docker IPv6 and Containers Explained.md

    $ systemctl reload docker
    ```

-You can now create networks with the `--ipv6` flag and assign containers IPv6 addresses using the `--ip6` flag.
+You can now create networks with the `--ipv6` flag and assign containers IPv6 addresses using the `--ip6` flag or use the ipv6 options in `docker-compose.yaml`

 Useful information can be found in the issues [moby/moby#29443](https://github.com/moby/moby/issues/29443#issuecomment-267401488) and [moby/moby#36954](https://github.com/moby/moby/issues/36954) on GitHub.